EXCLUSIVE-GM warns labor unrest making South Korea untenable

 By Ben Klayman and Heekyong Yang

-DETROIT/SEOUL, Nov 18 (Reuters) - General Motors Co GM.N has issued its strongest warning yet that persistent industrial unrest eventually could drive it out of South Korea, just two years after it received a state-backed rescue package to stay in the country.
+DETROIT/SEOUL, Nov 18 (Reuters) - General Motors Co GM.N has issued its strongest warning yet that persistent industrial unrest could drive it out of South Korea, just two years after it received a state-backed rescue package to stay.

 GM workers have been staging two, four-hour strikes daily since Oct.
 30 as they demand an end to a wage freeze put in place after the 2018 deal that saved the Korean operations from bankruptcy.